Diese Studienprogramme werden ausschließlich in englischer Sprache angeboten. (menu line - EN)

 The symbol * means only for students whose mother tongue is not German.

-All applications are to be submitted to Mrs. Korinna Stubbe of our International Office (see website).
+All applications are to submitted by post (not Internet) to Mrs. Korinna Stubbe of our International Office (see website).
 This is the only section from which you will receive answers to your application.
 It is recommended that you add a covering letter stating that you are applying for admission to the Master’s programme in International Management, and follow these instructions as carefully as possible to speed things up.
 This application procedure is only for admission to the Master’s degree in International Management.
 Applications for visas and residence places must be made separately and to the relevant authorities (see website).

 Each applicant needs to submit certified copies of the following minimum information;